Local Travel Experts

 “Casa Mila is a building that is defined by its sense of harmony and balance, with a design that seamlessly blends form and function.”

-Dezeen
+— Dezeen

-de Collserola mountain range to reach Parc Güell.
+We will continue to the upper city and the slopes of the Sierra de Collserola mountain range to reach Parc Güell.
 Your guide will take you for a short walk through this fairy-tale garden with its beautiful mosaics and amazing views up to the Mediterranean Sea.
-Take a short break on its terrace for a picture on the famous curved benches.
+Take a short break on its terrace for a picture of the famous curved benches.

 Making our way down from Montjuic our next stop will be the ancient heart of Barcelona.
 Step deep into history and explore the foundations of Barcelona as a Roman colony 2000 years ago.
-Our guide will tell you the rise and fall of the ruling empires over the centuries on a walking tour from world-famous las Ramblas through the narrow lanes of the Gothic quarter.
-On the way to Barcelona’s greatest medieval icon, the cathedral of La Seu you will also explore the indoors of the Roman Augustus’ Temple, the palatine chapel of Santa Àgata and the cloister of the cathedral.
+Our guide will tell you the rise and fall of the ruling empires over the centuries on a walking tour from the world-famous Las Ramblas through the narrow lanes of the Gothic quarter.
+On the way to Barcelona’s greatest medieval icon, the cathedral of La Seu you will also explore the indoors of the Roman Augustus’ Temple, the palatine chapel of Santa Àgata, and the cloister of the cathedral.

 Now you will hop on your bus again to pass the old port and the former fishermen’s district of Barceloneta to reach the lively beach promenade.
 We will then enter modern Barcelona with the Olympic Port and the futuristic Forum area.
 On our way back to the hotel the tour will finish with the oddly shaped Torre Agbar, the icon of modern Barcelona in the new business district.